DBKAHHK/DanhengServer-OpenSource/README.md

 ## ❕️ Troubleshooting

-For solutions to common problems or assistance, please join our Discord server at [https://discord.gg/xRtZsmHBVj](https://discord.gg/xRtZsmHBVj)
+For solutions to common problems or assistance, please join our Discord server at [Discord server](https://discord.gg/xRtZsmHBVj)

 ## 🙌 Acknowledgements